 You will notice something.
 No oil.
 While these olives are known to one and all as “oil-cured,” they are not actually cured in oil at all.
 They are cured in salt.
 The oil comes next.

 I made 3 pounds of these olives, far more than I could reasonably eat in a normal amount of time.
 And while they look mummified, these olives are quite perishable.
 Left alone at room temperature, the oils in the olives will begin to turn rancid in a month or two.
 In the fridge, however, they will last a year if you store them properly.
 Here’s how:

 - Arrange the cured olives in one layer on a cookie sheet and allow to dry overnight.
 Sometimes a little olive juice gets on them during the curing process, and you want this to evaporate before you put the olives in for long-term storage.

 - When they’ve dried overnight, mix the olives with about 1/2 pound of salt for every 4 to 5 pounds of cured olives.
 Store in an airtight container.

 When you want to eat them, some sources say to boil the salted olives for a few seconds to remove some of the saltiness.
 Boiling will also plump up the olives a little.
 You don’t have to do this, as the olives are excellent either way.
-What you do need to do to the olives is marinate them in olive oil for at least a day.
+What you do need is marinate them in olive oil for at least a day.
 This is where the oil-cured part comes in.